mv2devnul/taglib/README.md

   called *get-audio-info* that controls whether parse-mp4-file/parse-mp3-file try to extract this info.
 To speed things up, you can bind this this parameter to nil (eg: (let ((audio-streams:*get-audio-info* nil)) (parse-...)).
 As an example, when we're not getting audio-info, parsing an MP3 takes microsends.
 When we are, it takes seconds.
+* For now, USE-MMAP in *features* is purely experimental.
+Seems pretty flakey, but that's probably because I'm using ccl:: methods without much regard to sanity...

 And now for some sample invocations and outputs: